2bonahill/znn_sdk_rust/AZ.md

 - keyStore (setting up the keys, e.g. from mnemonic seed phrases or from entropy)
 - KeyFile (storing, encrypting and decrypting the wallets)

+### 1.3 PoW

+Goal of this phase is to integrate and wrap the C library for the PoW (FFI)

 ## Phase 2 - The JSON RPC client

 Setting up the client to communicate with the network.
 First one will be using websockets as the means of transportation.